-A super easy vanilla oatmeal topped with delicious oven roasted rhubarb.
-Rhubarb season is here and we’re taking advantage of it as much as possible!
-And one of the best way to start the day right is to start with a creamy warm oatmeal.
+A super easy vanilla oatmeal topped with delicious oven-roasted rhubarb.
+Rhubarb season is here and we're taking advantage of it as much as possible!
+And one of the best ways to start the day right is to start with creamy warm oatmeal.

 Just until recently, I didn't like oatmeal.
 At all.
 I couldn't understand how people could enjoy that mushy flavorless bowl.

 When I was living in London and I wanted to try the famous Porridge.
 I bought one of those instant "just add water" porridge boxes and I threw it away after 2 spoons.
 Yuck!

 Then, a few months ago, I saw a nice recipe for overnight oats and I decided to try it.
 It had peanut butter, cocoa, vanilla, all ingredients I love.
 It was delicious!
 From there, it was easy to transition again to oatmeal and I finally understood why I never liked it: I never did it right.

 If you add the right ingredients to balance sweetness, flavor, and consistency, you'll have a delicious warm bowl of flavorful oatmeal.

 How to roast Rhubarb

 Turns out roasting rhubarb is one of the easiest things ever!
 Every year, as soon as the rhubarb season starts, I immediately buy it fresh from the vegetable market, and every year I want to try it in different recipes.

 I made pies, cobblers, bars, rolls, as many recipes as I could find to bring out the delicious and unique flavor of rhubarb.
 This year I made strawberry rhubarb crumble bars but then I had still many rhubarb stalks leftover.
 So I decided to roast it.